AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 If you are planning to use the demo application, you may fork this [repository](https://github.com/AbhishekPednekar84/react-demo-app).
 The readme file contains steps to set up the application locally.

-Alternately, you can use your any application and make sure it is available in a public (if you are using the free tier of Travis CI) repository on GitHub.
+Alternately, you can use any application and make sure it is available in a public (if you are using the free tier of Travis CI) repository on GitHub.

 ## Travis CI